 Why Good Oral Hygiene Matters

-According to San Ramon dentist, this is a simple process of keeping your teeth and mouth in general clean as possible throughout the day.
+According to dentist, this is a simple process of keeping your teeth and mouth in general clean as possible throughout the day.
 When you maintain a clean mouth, you will have lesser chances of dental diseases and tooth loss.
 Good dental hygiene also plays a huge role for aesthetic reasons as it keeps your teeth looking polished and white and also reduces the chance of experiencing bad breath.

 Important Habits to Teach